Kompyte

 Seed Round in 2014

-Indicative, Inc. offers an intelligent analytics platform designed to enhance customer acquisition, conversion, and retention for web and mobile businesses.
-Founded in 2013 and based in New York, the platform integrates various data sources to create a comprehensive view of customer behavior.
-Its key features include dashboards, segmentation, funnels, cohorts, and a data manager, enabling businesses to monitor critical performance indicators in real time.
-By providing actionable insights, Indicative helps organizations optimize their customer engagement strategies effectively.
+Indicative, Inc. is a New York-based company founded in 2013 that offers an intelligent analytics platform designed to enhance customer acquisition, conversion, and retention for web and mobile businesses.
+The platform integrates various data sources to provide a comprehensive view of customer interactions, enabling businesses to monitor critical performance indicators in real time.
+Indicative's features include customizable dashboards, segmentation tools, funnels, cohorts, and a data management system, all aimed at delivering actionable insights that drive engagement and optimize customer experiences.

 Collectively